Park City Arts Scene: Museums and Galleries for Local Culture

 Main Street – a center for arts and culture in Park City – houses several museums and galleries.
 One popular spot is Park City Museum, which aims to preserve, protect and promote the area’s history and heritage.
 The museum features both permanent and temporary exhibits.
-Together, they highlight important events and locals who helped it grow into the ski destination for which it’s known.
+Together, they highlight important events and locals who helped it grow into a top ski destination.

-A few examples include: recreated railcars that once carried people and mail, mine displays, a skier subway, mineral wealth and early life.
+A few examples include: recreated railcars that once carried people and mail, mine displays, a skier subway, mineral wealth, and early life.
 In addition, Park City Museum houses Tozar Gallery.
-This artsy attraction showcases children’s art and guest exhibits that often change.
+This artsy attraction showcases children’s art and guest exhibits.